How to Protect Muscle While on GLP-1 Medications in Springfield, MO

 Massage can be a very powerful asset for preventive care.
 By seeing a massage therapist regularly, you can prevent minor skeletomuscular injuries from becoming major problems that could lead to loss of mobility or flexibility later in life.
 Therapeutic massage specifically works to lengthen muscles that are stuck in a pattern of chronic shortening.
 If you’re worried about the cost of regular massage sessions, consider how costly prescription drugs, doctor visits, and surgeries would be.
 The cost of prevention may be better than the cost of a cure.

-Improved Posture
+Improve Posture

 Poor posture often develops over time as a compensation related to joint and muscle discomfort.
 Routine therapeutic massage combats this by loosening muscles.
-It also provides relaxation for joints.
-This allows the body to return to its natural position.
+Massage provides relaxation for joints, allowing the body to return to its natural position.

-Therapeutic massages help blood and other essential body fluids to flow throughout the body.
+Therapeutic massages help blood, lymph, and other essential body fluids to flow throughout the body, affecting your largest organ: the skin!
 Blood carries oxygen and nutrients to organs and muscles within the body for optimal functioning.
-Lymph is a fluid that carries away toxins and impurities from tissues.
-A regular massage routine could help to lower blood pressure, potentially preventing chronic illnesses.
+A regular massage routine could help lower blood pressure, potentially preventing chronic illnesses.
+Massage also stimulates the flow of lymph, the body’s natural defense system, against toxic invaders.
+For example, in breast cancer patients, massage has been shown to increase the cells that fight cancer.

-Strengthened Immune System
+Naturally Strengthen Your Immune System

 Therapeutic massages can help boost your immune system by increasing the activity level of the body’s defensive cells.
 Routine massage treatments promote the body’s ability to naturally fight bacteria and infection.
 If you are always getting sick, or just tend to feel “under the weather” more than most people, a regular massage routine might help you bounce back.